Modeling the Saturation of the Bell Instability using Hybrid Simulations: Introduction

 \subsection{Simulating the Bell instability}

 MHD simulations have shown that, for a fixed CR current, large amplification factors can be achieved \citep[e.g.,][]{bell04,bell05,zirakashvili+08c, matthews+17}.
-Nevertheless, these simulations cannot self-consistently capture the backreaction of the growing modes on the CRs, hence they cannot be used to assess the saturation of the Bell instability.
+Nevertheless, these simulations cannot self-consistently capture the back-reaction of the growing modes on the CRs, hence they cannot be used to assess the saturation of the Bell instability.

 Using particle-in-cell (PIC) simulations, \cite{niemiec+08} found a much lower level of amplitude of the saturated magnetic field, but they also found a growth rate for the fastest growing mode which was smaller than what \cite{bell04} had predicted, putting into question the existence of the Bell instability beyond the MHD limit.
 However, PIC simulation performed by \citet{riquelme+09} showed that for the exceedingly strong currents adopted in the work of \cite{niemiec+08} a transverse filamentary mode can grow faster than the Bell instability; they also found that for typical CR currents the Bell instability grows as expected and saturates to levels of $\delta B/B_0 \gtrsim 10$.
-The saturation was found to be caused by the background plasma being accelerated in the direction of the CR drift velocity, which reduces the CR current $\mathbf{J}_{\rm cr}$ that drives the instability.
+The saturation was found to be caused by the background plasma being accelerated in the direction of the CR drift velocity, which reduces the CR current $\mathbf{J}\C$ that drives the instability.
 Similar results have been found in the PIC simulations performed by other groups as well \citep{stroman+09,ohira+09b, gupta+21}.

-In \cite{gargate+10} hybrid simulations (with kinetic ions and fluid electrons) were used to follow the instability on longer time-scales, well into the non-linear regime when saturation occurs.
-There results supported a saturation mechanism similar to that described by \cite{riquelme+09}, namely that the saturation occurs due to the deceleration of CRs and simultaneous acceleration of the background plasma, which reduces the CR current, an effect also seen in the earlier work of \cite{lucek+00}.
+\cite{gargate+10,weidl+19a,weidl+19b} used hybrid simulations (with kinetic ions and fluid electrons) to follow the instability on longer time-scales, well into the non-linear regime when saturation occurs.
+Their results supported a saturation mechanism similar to that described by \cite{riquelme+09}, who used full PIC simulations: saturation occurs due to the deceleration of CRs and simultaneous acceleration of the background plasma, which reduces the CR current, an effect also seen in the earlier work of \citet{lucek+00}.

 The vast majority of the studies above were performed in 2D periodic boxes, with a CR current initialized but not sustained (\emph{undriven simulations}), while in astrophysical environments a parcel of fluid, e.g., in a shock precursor, is constantly exposed to ``fresh'' CRs.
 To mimic this more physical situation, \citet{reville+13} used a MHD+Vlasov code, where the CR distribution function is expanded in spherical harmonics satisfying a Fokker--Planck equation, to run \emph{driven simulations} in which the CR current is enforced to be constant.
 In their simulations the maximum value of the magnetic field is always time-limited, and no final saturation of the magnetic field was reported.